Onggabrieldesenvovimento/br.com.api.onggabriel.www/.github/ISSUE_TEMPLATE/issue-template-for-bug.md

 ---
 name: ISSUE TEMPLATE FOR BUG
-about: Create a report to help us improve
+about: 'Use this template to report issues or unexpected behaviors in the system. '
 title: PROTOCOLO | SOLICITANTE | TITULO DA DEMANDA | BUG
 labels: bug
 assignees: ''